Levels of Evidence in OT

 Occupational therapy practitioners turn to evidence-based practice (EBP) to look for answers, treatment recommendations, and affirmation that we’re truly providing the best possible care to our clients.

-Why levels of evidence matters for OTs
+Why the levels of evidence matter for OTs

 Research evidence is a critical part of EBP, but there are certain presentations of evidence that are more helpful to your clinical practice than others.